EnricoPicci/scopone-ng-react/README.md

 1. Launch the application from a browser
 2. Enter the name of the player
 3. Choose the game that the player wants to play or create a new game
-4. Once 4 players join the game, the game actually starts
+4. Once 4 players join the game, the game a button to start the game appears on the screen of each player and the first player who clicks on that button will actually start the game and will be the first player to play a card
 5. The server shuffles a deck of cards and distribute 10 cards to each player to start a new hand
 6. Players play in sequence untill all cards are played
 7. When all cards of an hand are played, the hand is closed and the result is shown to each player